-The program's training model is immersive and based on "learning by doing."
+The program's training model is immersive.
 Students are carefully matched to training experiences in all program curricula.
 Students complete a Practicum and Internship.
-Following are policies, procedure, and expectations regarding placement services that students are expected to follow.
+Following arepolicies, procedure, and expectations regarding placement services that students are expected to follow.
 Failure to do so may result in various consequences including, but not limited to: